pombredanne/EDGE-2/doc/day02.md

 ### Data pipeline

 1. The engine player will scan for data contents in current `app/`, `res/` and `usr/` folders and related subdirs in every launch.
-2. For every source asset, a binary-friendly processed asset will be appended into a big cache/journal file (`.journal` extension).
+2. For every source asset, a binary-friendly processed asset will be appended into a big cache/journal file (`.joy` extension).
 3. After all new assets are journaled, the player will proceed to normal execution and run the game.
 4. Since data is journaled you can revert to a previous version by hitting a few keystrokes in the game editor while running.